Ice Storm that Hit Toronto in 2013

 Exactly three years ago, in December 2013, a massive ice storm hit much of southern Ontario.
 There were over 600,000 power outages, and half of them - in Toronto.
 Loss of power means no electricity and no heating in the middle of the winter.
 Although Toronto residents knew about an upcoming ice storm, frankly, there isn't much human beings can do to prepare against such a natural disaster.

 Ice storm happens when two completely different fronts - warm (and wet) and cold - meet each other in winter.
 The result - up to 3 cm / 1.2 in of ice accumulated on surfaces.
-Thousands of tree branches, power lines, etc. got so much ice on them, so that they could not hold the weight and broke.
+Thousands of tree branches, power lines, etc. got so much ice on them, that they could not hold the weight and broke.

 The waterfront along Lake Ontario was the hardest-hit area.